-Funding is available for initiatives which support personal, professional and career development for researchers.
-Awards are intended to enable doctoral students and early career research staff to initiate, design, manage and deliver new professional development activities for their peers which will in turn develop the skills and experience needed to progress their own careers.
-Collaborative applications are encouraged.
+The strategy of the funding is to enable doctoral students and early career research staff to initiate, design, manage and deliver new professional development activities for their peers, which will in turn develop the skills and experience needed to progress their own careers.

 Please find below examples of previous successful applications.

 Non-Credit Bearing (NCB) CPD Short Course Development Fund